iDarkAxe/Inception/README.md

 You will need to use `docker`, if you don't have permissions to execute `docker compose` or anything related, please use a VM.

 To properly setup the project, you need to create a `.env` file in `srcs/`.
 Fill the `here-*` with your values.
+`OPENSSL_SUBJ` is only required for building images. `CN` as Common Name or server FQDN (Fully qualified domain name) could be simply `www.example.com`.

 If you don't specify all the VARS, the build will stop.
 If you accept the risk, you can remove in the `compose.yml` file the `:?` after each environment varriable.